-In the digital era, Google Analytics plays a vital role especially in the field of digital marketing and we are well aware of its powerful analytical ability.
+In the digital era, Google Analytics plays a vital role, especially in the field of digital marketing and we are well aware of its powerful analytical ability.

-I am not going into detail of Google Analytics, rather my focus is to discuss the website performance analytics that comes under "Technical Performance" of Google Analytics.
+I am not going into detail about Google Analytics, rather my focus is to discuss the website performance analytics that comes under "Technical Performance" of Google Analytics.

-There may be a long list for the website performance #analytics tools, but I won't mention those tools I have not used.
-I would like to share my experience with those tools only, I have used to upgrade my website performance from time to time.
+There may be a long list of the website performance #analytics tools, but I won't mention those tools I have not used.
+I would like to share my experience with those tools only, which I have used to upgrade my website performance from time to time.

 GT Metrix By Carbon 60 (Free To Premium)

 Working on these parameters made my website performance achieve great levels.
-My website is hosted on Wix but still, I work on the recommendations by GT Metrix from time to time to keep my website running smoothly, and now my website is having B (85%) Grade & A (92%) in terms of Page Speed score & Y Slow Score respectively on GT Metrix.
+My website is hosted on Wix but still, I work on the recommendations by GT Metrix from time to time to keep my website running smoothly, and now my website is having an A (100%) Grade & A (99%) in terms of Page Speed score & Y Slow Score respectively on GT Metrix.
 Thanks to Wix.

 Pingdom by SolarWinds (Free To Premium)

 A great tool to bring a big & satisfying smile to your face.
 Analyze your website on Pingdom & you will come to know the reason behind it.
 It performs a majority of tasks like GT Metrix.

 You can find a detailed analysis of your website performance in a pre-defined region under the section "Test From".
 Different regions show different yet satisfying results.